Reverse T3 Treatment Guide + How to “Flush” it out of Your Body & Start Feeling Better

 I've split treatment into 3 main categories:

-1. Thyroid Medications to Flush out Reverse T3
+1. Thyroid Medications to Reduce Reverse T3

 The fastest and easiest way to get rid of excess Reverse T3 is with bioidentical hormone formulations that contain pure T3.

-Naturally what will happen with T3 supplementation is that your T4 levels will decrease, your Free T3 levels will increase and your TSH level will drop.
+Naturally what will happen with T3 supplementation is that your T4 levels will decrease, your Free T3 levels will increase and your TSH will drop.

 You can find more information about T3 dosing in my weight loss and mastery guide where I have videos that walk you through the process (including how to titrate your dose, how to evaluate your labs and more).